-Tria is interesting if you want wallet-based crypto spending with broad token support and high reward claims, but you should verify region availability, membership cost, cashback eligibility, and app screens before sending funds.
+Tria is interesting if you want wallet-based crypto spending with broad token support and high reward claims, but the June 2026 cashback terms make the cap check essential.
+Do not judge Tria only by the headline 1.5%, 4.5%, or 6% rates; check the monthly eligible-spend cap, reduced rate above the cap, exclusions, distribution schedule, region availability, and app screens before sending funds.

 Tria app screens to check before funding